gfumagalli9/hyper-motivo/README.md

 ---

-## 3. Minimal end-to-end run on a toy hypergraph
+## 3. Minimal end-to-end run on MA hypergraph

 This section runs the **entire hypergraph pipeline** on the smallest hypergraph among the ones used in our experiments, MA, to confirm that everything works fine.
 You can download the dataset from https://www.cs.cornell.edu/~arb/data/mathoverflow-answers/ .
 After the download, just exctract he zip, the `hyperedges-mathoverflow-answers.txt` will be the one to give in input to HyperMotivo.